-- A, B, C, or D: Assigned for overall performance and for performance in each domain to districts (including those evaluated under alternative education accountability [AEA]) that meet the performance target for the letter grade - F: Assigned for overall performance and for performance in each domain to districts (including AEAs) that do not meet the performance target to earn at least a D - Not Rated: Assigned to districts that-under certain, specific circumstances-do not receive a rating
+- A, B, C, or D: Assigned for overall performance and for performance in each domain to districts and campuses (including those evaluated under alternative education accountability [AEA]) that meet the performance target for the letter grade - F: Assigned for overall performance and for performance in each domain to districts and campuses (including AEAs) that do not meet the performance target to earn at least a D. - Not Rated indicates that a district or campus does not receive a rating for one or more of the following reasons: - The district or campus has no data in the accountability subset. - The district or campus has insufficient data to assign a rating. - The district operates only residential facilities. - $\circ$ The campus is a juvenile justice alternative education program (JJAEP). - The campus is a disciplinary alternative education program (DAEP). - The campus is a residential facility. - The commissioner otherwise determines that the district or campus will not be rated. - Not Rated: Data Integrity Issues indicates data accuracy or integrity have compromised performance results, making it impossible to assign a rating.
+The assignment of a Not Rated: Data Integrity Issues label may be permanent or temporary, pending investigation.